Prof. David Caro

 Media, Film, and Pop Culture in Spain

-My name is David Caro, and I’m from Madrid.
-My last year of university, I volunteered with the U.S. programs at the Universidad Complutense de Madrid.
-There I came into contact with many students with different, wonderful, and enriching viewpoints about life, academics, and the whole world.
-Since then, I’ve worked for several U.S. university programs in Spain and, since 2015, in the academic office of Syracuse Madrid.
-Here, I’ve also led informational sessions and coordinated several intercultural activities.
-After obtaining my Ph.D., I’ve taught sociology and Spanish language and literature at Syracuse Madrid and at the Universidad Complutense de Madrid.
-I enjoy teaching and assisting students during their time abroad because I strongly believe that traveling and becoming familiar with different cultures and ways of life is a great way to mature and understand our changing and challenging world.
+Dr. Caro is from Madrid.
+During his last year of university, he volunteered with the U.S. programs at the Universidad Complutense de Madrid.
+There, he came into contact with many students with different, wonderful, and enriching viewpoints about life, academics, and the whole world.
+Since then, he has worked for several U.S. university programs in Spain and, since 2015, with the academic office of Syracuse Madrid.
+Here, he has also led informational sessions and coordinated several intercultural activities.
+After obtaining his Ph.D., he has taught sociology and Spanish language and literature at Syracuse Madrid and at the Universidad Complutense de Madrid.
+He enjoys teaching and assisting students during their time abroad because he strongly believes that traveling and becoming familiar with different cultures and ways of life is a great way to mature and understand our changing and challenging world.

 Degrees